What Are Brand Guidelines and Why Do You Need Them?

 Although you may know your brand’s identity like the proverbial back of your hand, all new employees face a learning curve.
 Since your brand guidelines are made up of rules on how to properly utilize visual and stylistic elements, what better training manual could you offer a new team member?
 You can and should include specifics on when to use a logo versus a wordmark, how to space the logo, and a colour/typography hierarchy—to name a few.

 Elements to consider including in your brand guidelines:

-- When it comes to brand-approved imagery, you might include the style of photographs, wordmarks, or icons cleared for use on your business’ website or marketing materials.
+When it comes to brand-approved imagery, you might include the style of photographs, illustration, or icons cleared for use on your business’ website or marketing materials.